MicrosoftDocs/architecture-center/docs/example-scenario/wsus/index.md

 ## Azure Virtual Network hub-spoke network topology

 The recommendation is to set up a hub and spoke model network topology by creating a perimeter network, also called a DMZ, host the WSUS Server on an Azure Virtual Machine that is in the hub between the Internet and VNets.
 The hub will have open ports, WSUS uses port 80 for HTTP protocol and port 443 for HTTPS protocol to obtain updates from Microsoft.
 The spokes are all of the other VNets, which will communicate with the Hub, and not with the Internet.
-This will be accomplished by creating a Subnet, Network Security Groups (NSGs), and Azure VNet Peering that allows the specific traffic while blocking other Internet traffic.
+This will be accomplished by creating a Subnet, Network Security Groups (NSGs), and Azure Microsoft Azure Virtual Network Peering that allows the specific traffic while blocking other Internet traffic.
 The following image illustrates a sample hub-spoke topology.

 ![Architecture diagram](.\wsus-vnet.png)